Wood Privacy Fence

 Many companies offer an extended warranty on their pressure-treated posts to guarantee their quality.

 In addition to wooden posts, steel and metal posts are also available.
-With the { medal post and braket} system, you can’t see the metal post.
+With the {medal post and bracket} system, you can’t see the metal post.
 It looks like an all wood fence, but it actually utilizes metal posts.
 Long-lasting metal posts help make wood fences more durable.

 All types of wood used for fencing can be treated with a water-repellent solution to help resist warping.
 These solutions also protect against insect damage.
 While most choose to leave their fences a natural color, there are many shades of stain and paint to choose from.
 Homeowners and businesses can plan the color of their fence to coordinate with its surroundings.
 These finishes also help seal the wood, giving it a longer life.